 Easter fun and adventure

 A visit to the gorge is always exciting and the full gorge is now open for the season.
-This includes the Devil’s Cauldron pothole and the path following the course of the river Lyd which tumbles and crashes through ravines and over waterfalls.
+This includes the Devil’s Cauldron pothole and the path following the course of the River Lyd which tumbles and crashes through ravines and over waterfalls.

-Over the holidays the Cadbury Easter Egg Hunt will be running daily 10am-4.30pm.
+Between Friday 30 March and Sunday 15 April the Cadbury Easter Egg Hunt will be running daily 10am-4.30pm.
 It’s up to you and your family to track down the Easter bunny and his animal friends, a chocolatey treat will be waiting for you at the end.
 There will also be an additional trail taking you into the gorge on one of our short walks, which will help you to discover more about the trees that grow in the gorge.